SirFerdek/dockers/vpn_nat_router/README.md

 For more details and how port forwarding is done, enforcing DNS and other crazy stuff, please take a look inside entrypoint script.

+## Disclaimer

+This hack is neat and very dependent on order of rules in iptables.
+If something breaks for you - first thing to check are iptable rules and traffic flow using tcpdump launched from host in particular container's namespace (`ip netns exec tcpdump ...` or something like that).